forgecrafted/ruby-stylus/README.md

 ### With the Rails 3.1 Asset Pipeline.

 Just add the `stylus` gem to your Gemfile and the gem will hook itself into Sprockets and enable the `.styl` templates for your stylesheets.
+If you're including partial files inside your stylesheets, remember to use the `depend_on` directive on the top of your file so Sprockets can recompile it when the partial changes, as below.

+    //= depend_on 'mixins/vendor.styl'
+    @import 'mixins/vendor'

+    // Code goes here...

 ## Changelog
 [here.](https://github.com/lucasmazza/ruby-stylus/blob/master/CHANGELOG.md)